BlueWizardHat/yamlcfn/README.md

 Inbound rules always must specify "ref", "type" and "ports" or alternatively "cidr", "type" and "ports".

-* "ref" is either the name a security group in the same file, an alias (type "cidr" or "security group") or a parameter (also type "cidr" or "securitygroup") or "self"
+* "ref" is either the name a security group in the same file (or "self"), an alias (type "cidr" or "security group") or a parameter (also type "cidr" or "securitygroup").
 * "cidr" is an ip/submask
 * "type" is "tcp", "udp" or "icmp"
 * "ports" is a commaseparated list of aliases or port ranges.